kay-a11y/kay-a11y.github.io/_posts/2025/Linux/2025-05-10-PowerWash-xdotool.md

 ./press_tab.sh
 ```

-Now, every 8 seconds, it will press `TAB` for you! 🟢 You can stop the script by pressing `Ctrl+C` when you’re done.
+Now, every 8 seconds, it will press `TAB` for you! 🟢 You can stop the script by pressing `Ctrl+C` when you're done.

 ---